zeroxoneafour/polonium/readme.md

 - Custom moddable tiling engine backend
 - Edit tile sizes with the integrated KWin GUI
 - Move and tile windows with your mouse and keyboard
-- (COMING SOON) Set layouts independently of desktop and screen
+- Set layouts independently of desktop and screen
-- (COMING SOON) [DBus integration](https://github.com/zeroxoneafour/dbus-saver) to save layouts and configurations after logging out
+- DBus integration to save layouts and configurations after logging out

-## X11
+## x11

 X11 is not supported.
 If you encounter an issue running the script on X11, make sure it is reproducible in Wayland before submitting a bug report.

-## building
+## building/installing

 Requires `npm` and `kpackagetool6`